 “Is that a room?”

 Everyone started walking towards the room.
-The soldiers that came with Zero was halted by a magical barrier.
-Only Agnis, Zeraph, Alana, Jack, and Bob was able to go through.
+The soldiers that came with Zero were halted by a magical barrier.
+Only Agnis, Zeraph, Alana, Jack, and Bob could go through.
 Zero stopped and turned towards the soldiers.

 “Wait here.
 We’ll be right back.”